• Courses

 • Wistia.
 A solution created by the team of Bounteous.

-Since most of the GTM Recipes are created by distinct authors, their naming convention is also diverse.
-That’s why I’ve spent some time and unified them (and included the 6th recipe – Youtube tracking with the built-in GTM functionality).
+Since most GTM Recipes are created by distinct authors, their naming convention is also diverse.
+So I unified them a bit.

 Feel free to download any of these Google Tag Manager Recipes and start tracking video players in no time.
 Didn’t I tell you that Google Tag Manager Video Tracking was pretty easy?